Liability Car Insurance Explained: Coverage, Costs & How Much You Need

 Coverage Gap Alert

 Consider adding uninsured motorist coverage to your liability policy.
-This optional protection covers your injuries and vehicle damage when hit by drivers with no insurance or insufficient coverage—a situation affecting approximately 15.4% of drivers nationwide.
+This optional protection covers your injuries and vehicle damage when hit by drivers with no insurance or insufficient coverage.
+As of the most recent data, 15.4% of U.S. drivers are uninsured, and when underinsured drivers are included, a staggering 1 in 3 drivers (33.4%) lack adequate coverage — up 10 percentage points since 2017.
+Check whether you're adequately protected with our underinsured coverage check guide.

 Compare Car Insurance Rates in Ohio